PRMellor/owncloud-quickstart/docs/tasks/connect.md

 ## Connect using an IP address and port 8080
 Users are allowed to log into {{ site.product-name }} server only when their browser is pointing to a whitelisted URL in the `trusted_domains` setting of the `config.php` file in `/var/www/owncloud/config/`.

-You can enable users to connect using the server's IP address and port 8080 by updating the `trusted domains` setting.

 Standard configuration:

 ```